groupdocs-conversion/GroupDocs.Conversion-Docs/mcp/use-cases/on-premise-document-conversion.md

 id: mcp-on-premise-document-conversion
 url: conversion/mcp/use-cases/on-premise-document-conversion
 title: "Running GroupDocs MCP servers on-premise: architecture and security model"
+linkTitle: On-premise deployment
 weight: 5
 description: "Run document conversion for AI agents fully on-premise: the GroupDocs.Conversion MCP server uses local stdio transport with no external endpoints — suitable for regulated environments where documents cannot leave the network."
 keywords: on-premise MCP server, self-hosted document conversion AI, local MCP server no cloud, air-gapped AI document processing
 productName: GroupDocs.Conversion MCP Server
 toc: True
+structuredData:
+    showOrganization: True
+    howTo:
+        name: "Running GroupDocs MCP servers on-premise: architecture and security model"
+        description: "Run document conversion for AI agents fully on-premise: the GroupDocs.Conversion MCP server uses local stdio transport with no external endpoints — suitable for regulated environments where documents cannot leave the network."
+        steps:
+        - name: "Run the pinned image inside the perimeter"
+          text: "Start the GroupDocs.Conversion MCP server from its versioned Docker image as a child process of the AI client."
+        - name: "Mount only the folders the agent may reach"
+          text: "Map the document folder read-write and the license folder read-only."
+        - name: "Choose the license mode"
+          text: "Use a license file for fully offline operation; metered licensing needs outbound egress for usage reports."
 ---

 Run document conversion for AI agents **fully on-premise**: the GroupDocs.Conversion MCP server uses local stdio transport with **no external endpoints, no inbound ports, and no telemetry** — suitable for regulated environments where documents cannot leave the network.
 This page is the one to send your security reviewer.

+{{< alert style="info" >}}
+The commands and config snippets on this page are for the **.NET** build of the server — the only platform available today.
+Installation and client setup: [MCP server for .NET]({{< ref "conversion/net/mcp/_index.md" >}}).
+Other platforms will expose the same tools with their own launch command; everything else on this page applies unchanged.
+{{< /alert >}}

 ## The architecture in one picture